Simrithichoudhary/healthcare-claim-denial-analytics/README.md

 Recall (0.20 threshold)	55.8%
 Best F1 Score	0.432
 ROC-AUC	0.7817

-The prediction threshold was optimized from the default 0.50 to 0.20 to improve the identification of potentially denied claims while maintaining reasonable precision.
+Because denied claims represent a smaller proportion of the dataset, accuracy alone does not fully reflect model performance.
+Greater emphasis was placed on ROC-AUC, precision, recall, and threshold optimization to evaluate how effectively the model identifies claims that may require pre-submission review.
+The decision threshold was adjusted from the default 0.50 to 0.20 to improve recall while maintaining reasonable precision for a business screening workflow.

 🖥 Dashboard Preview
 <img width="1330" height="198" alt="Screenshot 2026-07-21 at 6 09 57 PM" src="https://github.com/user-attachments/assets/26c93867-359d-4215-8c16-e68dd82d957b" />